BraidenQ/WHSTechNotes/journal.md

 # november 17, 2025

 I am indeed looking forward to thanksgiving break.
 I've been so tired constantly for so long, a real break would be amazing.

+# december 16, 2025

+This christmas break, i plan to relax, eat candy, sleep, play roblox, draw, and best of all, have a sleepover with my cousin.